AztecProtocol/build-system/README.md

 ## Overview

-We will assume Circle CI is the orchestrion platform
+We will assume Circle CI is the orchestration platform

 There are scripts that are called from the `.circleci/config.yml` that could be fairly easily run elsewhere if needed.
 They are located in the `scripts` folder, and are added to `PATH` so they can be called from project directories.
 The actual building of the services and libraries are all done with Dockerfiles.